 • Receive intensive training in the fundamentals of Hindustani (North Indian) classical music.

 • Receive instruction on the best practices for working with Hindustani musicians and incorporating elements of Indian music organically into the music you write.

 • Compose your own arrangement of a Hindustani bhajan for Indian singer and string quartet.

-• Have this arrangement workshopped, performed and recorded by Saili Oak and string quartet.
+• Workshop, perform and record this arrangement with Saili Oak and string quartet.

 Saili Oak is a senior disciple of Dr. Ashwini Bhide Deshpande, a leading vocalist of the Jaipur-Atrauli gharana.
-Her numerous performances in India and abroad include the Summer Sounds festival at the Hollywood bowl, Vedic Heritage in New York, Beyond Borders concert at the University of Maine, at the Shastra Symposium 2016 in New Jersey, and as a soloist with the Albany Symphony.
+Her numerous performances in India and abroad include the Summer Sounds festival at the Hollywood bowl, Vedic Heritage in New York, Beyond Borders at the University of Maine, and as a soloist with the Albany Symphony.
 Her performances have been lauded for her command over ‘khayal’ and ‘laya,’ as well as her systematic and expressive exploration of raga.
 A regular performer on All India Radio, Saili has many albums to her name.
 She is the recipient of numerous awards, including the Ministry of Culture’s Scholarship for Hindustani music, the prestigious Pt.Jasraj Yuva award and Gaanwardhan award.
-The founding dean of SaReGaMaPa Academy in Los Angeles CA, Saili has been conducting regular music lessons, workshops, lecture demonstrations in the U.S. for over 5 years.
+The founding dean of SaReGaMaPa Academy in Los Angeles CA, Saili has been conducting regular music lessons, workshops, lecture demonstrations in the U.S. for over 6 years.

 This summer intensive will be comprised of weekly 3-hour lectures and masterclasses by Reena Esmail and Saili Oak from July 1-28, 2018, on Sunday afternoons in Pasadena, CA. A live feed will be offered for online participants.